 The Wi-Fi service and Wi-Fi security are activated by default.
 The level of security is preset to WPA2 encryption using a unique default WPA2 key (also referred to as a passphrase or password) pre-configured at the factory.
-This information is displayed on a sticker located on the rear of your Gateway.
+This information is displayed on a sticker located on the back of the Gateway.

-Your Gateway integrates multiple layers of security.
+The gateway integrates multiple layers of security.
 These include Wi-Fi Protected Access, and firewall.